Wednesday, May 25, 2022

 Piunti’s terrific lead vocals and guitar and synth work are backed up by the supremely-talented Complicated Men: Jeff Hupp on bass, Kevin Darnall on keyboards, Jeff Daksiewicz on guitar and Ron Vensko on drums and percussion.
 Piunti and the band are all longtime veterans of the Detroit rock and roll scene, and their top notch musical chops shine through on every track.
 Heart Inside Your Head was produced by Geoff Michael, along with Nick Piunti and the band, and their fine work behind the boards provides the album with that classic 1980s pop/rock sound, while also imbuing with a modern sensibility.

 Heart Inside Your Head, which will be officially released by JEM Records on May 20th, is an exceptional record that deserves the attention of rock and roll and power pop fans everywhere.
-It’s fully evident from the unbridled enthusiasm displayed by the band on this disc that Nick Piunti & The Complicated Men enjoy playing together, and that joy is truly infectious.
+It’s obvious from the unbridled enthusiasm displayed by the band on this disc that Nick Piunti & The Complicated Men enjoy playing together, and that joy is truly infectious.
 This album has a lot of emotion embedded in its grooves, and its fully evident on these heartfelt songs.
 Do yourself a favor and pick up a copy of this marvelous record.
 To find out more about Nick Piunti & The Complicated Men, please check out: www.jemrecordings.com or www.nickpiunti.com.